Setup Mode

 Please verify your software version with us prior to following the next steps.

-If your Sentinel is running the correct software version please proceed as detailed in this :
+If your Sentinel is running the correct software version please proceed as detailed in this video:

 1. Insert the SD card (Spypoint cable) and switch on the camera trap - enter the menu (M - in case of the Browning model used in the video).